-Descriptive statistics:

-Sampling and the collection of data; frequency distributions and graphical representations.
+PART B: Descriptive statistics: Sampling and the collection of data; frequency distributions and graphical representations.
 Descriptive measures of location and dispersion.

-Probability and inference:
+Probability.
 Introductory probability theory and theoretical distributions.
-Sampling distributions.
-Estimation theory and hypothesis testing of sampling averages and proportions (one and two-sample cases).
-Supporting mathematical concepts.
-Statistical concepts are demonstrated and interpreted through practical coding and simulation within a data science framework.
+Statistical and mathematical concepts are demonstrated and interpreted through Excel (practical coding) and simulation within a data science framework.